arunimabarik75/SQL-RA-Convertor/README.md

 ## Functionality

-1. Perform SQL queries to insert, delete and manipulate data in the database
+1. Allows creation, deletion, updation and insertion of records in tables

-2. SQL to RA conversion and vice versa
+2. Allows conversion of SQL query to Relational Algebra and vice versa

-3. Retrieve required data from the database
+3. Provides for retrieving data from tables using SQL queries

+4. Interactive GUI built using Tkinter library of python